-Because JPY is the leading reserve currency in the Asian markets its high liquidity is a benefit to traders looking to capitalize on market movement in countries whose currencies would otherwise be tougher to trade—especially at a large volume.
-Even though the USD/JPY pairing offers greater stability and liquidity than other pairings, traders should still study the market factors that can affect its price movements.
+Because JPY is the leading reserve currency in the Asian markets, its high liquidity was often viewed as a benefit to traders looking to capitalize on market movement in countries whose currencies would otherwise be tougher to trade—especially at a large volume.
+That’s why traders should study current market factors that can affect the yen’s price movements.

-Here’s some insight into the timing considerations and other market influences to watch when trading USD/JPY.
+Here are some valuable insights into timing considerations and other market influences to watch when trading USD/JPY:

 Advantages and Disadvantages of Trading USD/JPY